cihancinar/fluxai-webui/README.md

-# Flux AI / Stable Diffusion Web UI
+# Flux AI / Stable Diffusion Web UI for Replicate

 Flux AI / Stable Diffusion Web UI is an AI-powered image generation platform built using Next.js 15 and the Flux and Stable Diffusion AI models.
 The platform allows users to create high-quality images from text prompts quickly and easily.